gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

 | 1992 | Canvas 3.0 | TOL2 | DAD2 |
 | 1993 | artWORKS   | TOL4 | DAD3 |

 Tools are categorised into several types: Effect, I/O, Manager, Modifier, Object, Setting and Other.
-Each adds functionality and/or user interface to the app in their own way.
+Each adds functionality and/or user interface to the app in its own way.

 Amongst the Deneba material on an AppleLink archive disk from Spring 1993 there are a bunch of "non-shipping" tools labelled for use with Canvas 3.0.
 Interestingly, they are listed individually and also as a combined set.
 If we extract the combined set of tools there's a single additional tool that is somewhat out of place: the Waco Tool (for Wacom pressure sensitive pen) which is marked with UltraPaint's type and creator information.